edb-c/the-gradebook-v2-/README.md

-# This is the refresh of my mvp The Gradebook.
+# This is the refresh of The Gradebook.